Our Verdict

 Comfort

 Given the light overall weight of this booster, it isn't surprising that it scored lower for comfort.
-There are a lot of missing features for comfort, starting with the padding.
+There are several missing features for comfort, starting with inadequate padding.
 The seating area is hard, and you can feel the ridge seam on the back of your legs.

-The fabric is smooth and feels good, which is the main plus here, but it isn't enough to provide genuine comfort and is more for fooling you into thinking it is going to be okay once you sit in it.
+The fabric is smooth and feels good, which is the main plus here, but it isn't enough to provide genuine comfort and is more for fooling you into thinking it will be okay once you sit in it.

-The headrest isn't really a headrest on par with the competition.
+The headrest isn't quite as effective as those of the competition.
 It has much in common with infant inserts from the convertible car seat group, and it looks like a placeholder for the real thing.
 It is wide and flat, like an unsupportive airline pillow you get for free.

 Quality